-When you have your own home its important you know how to look after it.
+When you own your own home its important that you know how to look after it to the best of your abilities.
 You can clean it up when it gets dirty and buy some new furnishings to make it look better, but what about when something goes wrong?

-If youre one of the many people who dont have money overflowing out of their pockets you will end up saving yourself some serious cash.
-We all know that calling someone out isnt the cheapest thing in the world.
+Not only that; if youre one of the many people who dont have money exactly overflowing out of their pockets (thats right, I am talking to you) you will end up saving yourself some serious cash.
+We all know that calling someone out isnt the most frugal thing in the world.

-You would probably kick yourself if you knew how easy some things are to sort out by yourself.
-When you pay for a company they wont just charge you for an hours work, even if that is how long it takes.
+You would probably kick yourself if you knew how easy some things are to sort out by yourself with a few tools and some decent instruction.
+When you pay for a service company they wont just charge you for an hours work, even if that is how long it takes.
+You will likely have to pony up some cash for an estimate or a service call on top of materials and labor.

-Nobody is expecting you to climb up the roof and replace the chimney if it falls off in high winds, but take a look at these little jobs and see if you fancy trying them yourself the next time they need seeing to.
+Nobody is expecting you to climb up the roof and replace the chimney if it falls off in high winds, but take a look at these little doable jobs and see if you feel confidant in trying them yourself the next time they need seeing to.

 Painting the Walls

-Nobody can live in the same house for a long time without having the walls painted because after a while they will look horrible.
+Nobody can live in the same house for a long time without painting the walls because after a while they will look horrible.

 Most people would go out and hire a painter, but they dont need to and neither do you.
 Take a damp sponge and give the wall a good scrub once youve moved everything away from it.